Burnout in a Family Business: Signs You're Carrying Too Much

 And while you're absorbing it:

-Employees are watching.
+Non-family employees are watching.
 They see who does the work and who doesn't.
 They see who gets held accountable and who gets protected.
 And they make decisions accordingly — about how much effort to put in, how long to stay, whether this place is worth their best work.

 Clients feel it too.
 Response times slow down.
 Follow-through gets inconsistent.
 The person running everything is stretched too thin to catch what's falling through the cracks — and some of those things cost real money.